Manage overtime

 However, disadvantages of using overtime may include:

-• inefficiency if employee's pace of work, through poor management, is slack and it becomes necessary to compensate by providing overtime
+- inefficiency if an employee's pace of work, through poor management, is slack, and it becomes necessary to compensate by providing overtime

-• regular long working hours, which can adversely affect employees' work, health and home lives - read how to promote healthy work-life balance in your business
+- regular long working hours, which can adversely affect employees' work, health, and home lives - read how to support employee work-life balance